josh-collinsworth/joco-sveltekit/src/routes/blog/posts/announcing-quina-my-first-app.md

 If this sounds familiar, it's probably because you've either played the original, or played its most popular variant; [Mastermind](<https://en.wikipedia.org/wiki/Mastermind_(board_game)>) is another version of the same game.

-<Callout>Quina is Latin for “five at a time,” since the game is played with five-letter words.</Callout>
+<Callout>Quina is Latin for “five at a time,” since the game is played with five-letter&nbsp;words.</Callout>

 By the way, "Quina" was chosen for the name since it's Latin for "five at a time" (according to a Google search, at least; I sure don't speak the language).
 The original version of the game is played with four letters instead of five, so the name seemed fitting.

 I don't know how that word was _meant_ to be pronounced, but I say it, "QUINN-uh."
 (I'm probably wrong, but hey, it's my game.
 I can call it whatever I want.
 Just ask the guy who invented gifs.)

 ## How to install Quina